Apply

 Collaboration is key

 Making Tracks aims to strike a balance between showcasing solo talent as well as giving musicians the opportunity to collaborate on new projects and explore new musical styles and traditions.
-For our collaborative component, musicians work together across cultural divides in pursuit of new musical possibilities.
+The collaborative component of Making Tracks is based on listening and a non-hierarchical approach, as musicians work together across cultural divides in pursuit of new musical possibilities.
 Ideally you should already have collaborated with other musicians before.

 Making Tracks is environmentally-focused

 We are looking for musicians who share our passion for the natural world, draw on it for creative inspiration and/or genuinely care about reducing their environmental impact.
 You should be open to exploring opportunities for music-based environmental engagement, whether practically, artistically, or both.
-Each year we have a different nature theme, which provides additional creative parameters.
+Each year we have a different nature theme, which provides additional creative parameters, and we are increasingly embracing interspecies approaches to music-making.

 Making Tracks is a music exchange programme, which pays all expenses on top of a generous artist fee.
 While our format means that fees are not always comparable to a typical tour, we also give fellows a chance to create new collaborative works, perform at leading venues, establish lifelong musical friendships and receive professional development from our team of industry experts.